huutuan122/P4DS_Final/README.md

 * Source data: [New York City Airbnb Open Data](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data?select=AB_NYC_2019.csv)

 # How to run
+How to run with min_ds-env:
+* Open terminal or cmd and cd to folder containing project
+* conda activate min_ds-env.yml
+* jupyter notebook
+* click "Run all" in notebook file.

+With other environments:
-* To run this project, you need to install following packages:
+ * To run this project, you need to follow our steps:
+  * Open terminal or cmd and cd to folder containing project, then install the following packages:
    * pip install pandas
    * pip install matplotlib
    * pip install seaborn
    * pip install numpy
-* click run all in your notebook.
+ * Click "Run all" in notebook file.

 # Project report
 https://docs.google.com/spreadsheets/d/1gY4_YlkqIpgEpNEFalIM_uhl8vFFB0StBxZIjdVtrms/edit?usp=sharing